muzimzolo/Restful-DynamoDB-Microservice/README.md

 - Give the lambda function the LambdaMicroserviceExecutionRole this will grant the lambda function permission to interact with DynamoDB

+- Our lambda function will make use of DynamoDB SDK client.
+See official DynamoDB documentation

+- Install the DynamoDB client into your project on the CLI by running 'npm install @aws-sdk/client-dynamodb'

+-  Install the DynamoDB util package.
+This package provides utilities to be used with @aws-sdk/client-dynamodb.
+Install this package by running 'npm install @aws-sdk/util-dynamodb'

 - Best practice: store the primary key and DynamoDB table name in environment variables

 - The lambda code can be found in the develop branch